saintsaens/waytoTM/README.md

 ## Final state
-General folder containing all albums in FLAC.
+General folder containing all albums in FLAC (unchanged).
-In each album there will be:
-- all FLAC files (unchanged)
-- optionally one or several .jpg or .png artwork files (unchanged)
+Ready-to-upload folder with:
-- one merged folder for each [320], [V0] or [V2], with the artworks.
+- one merged folder for each [320], [V0] or [V2], with the artworks, even if album is divided into discs.
+- optionally one or several .jpg or .png artwork files
 ```
 - FLACs
 [...] (same file tree structure as initial state)